-However, depending on the characteristics of the disease, testing can indeed essentially stop a pandemic on its tracks.
-Consider a virus that is 50% less infectious than that of Covid; that is, its R_0 is half of that of Covid.
-Table 15 compares the laissez-faire equilibrium for this disease when there is no testing and with full testing where again every fever agent is tested.
+tially stop a pandemic on its tracks.
+Consider a virus that is 50% less infectious than that of Covid; that is, its $R_0$ is half of that of Covid.
+Table 15 compares the no-lockdown equilibrium for this disease when there is no testing and with full testing where again every fever agent is tested.
 The no-testing equilibrium features a death toll equal to 0.8 per 1,000 people.
-With full testing, the death toll drops to only 0.08.
-Hence, full testing can close to eradicate lower- R_0 diseases, but not one as infectious as Covid.
+With full testing, the death toll drops to only 0.05.
+Hence, full testing can nearly eradicate low- $R_0$ diseases, but not one as infectious as Covid.